our-story-media/ourstory-worker/README.md

 # Dependencies

-`These should match the details in your bootlegger configuration`
+`These should match the details in your our story configuration`

 - NodeJS ~ 0.12
 - Beanstalkd